glic3rinu/basefs/eval/README.md

 <img src="plots/read_performance.png" width="440">

 As expected, cold read performance is linearly affected by the incresing number of patches requiered to apply for obtaining the most recet version of the content of each file.
-However, a BaseFS cached is faster than uncached EXT4 reads, being able to read the entire filesystem clocked at about 2 seconds.
+However, a cached BaseFS reads are faster than uncached EXT4 reads, being able to read the entire filesystem clocked at about 2 seconds.

 ### Write performance